openstack/shade/doc/source/user/logging.rst

   This can be be useful for tracking action taken on the server-side if one does not want `HTTP Tracing`_.

-shade.exc
-  If `log_inner_exceptions` is set to True, `shade` will emit any wrapped exception to the `shade.exc` logger.
-Wrapped exceptions are usually considered implementation details, but can be useful for debugging problems.

 shade.iterate_timeout
   When `shade` needs to poll a resource, it does so in a loop that waits between iterations and ultimately timesout.
 The `shade.iterate_timeout`